FAIR-INNOVATION/FAIR-documentation/source/ROSGuide/ros2guide.rst

     colcon build --packages-select fairino_msgs

-Wait for the previous command to finish compiling
+Wait for the previous command to finish compiling, then start to build fairino_hardware package:

 .. code-block:: shell
     :linenos: